pas-csc/website/_posts/2019-05-27-aidan-tam-phillip-oneill-memorial.md

 - memorials
 ---

-*Editor's Note: The following pieces were originally published in our newsletter on May 28, 2019.
+*Editor's Note: The following pieces were originally written for our May 28, 2019 newsletter.
 You can subscribe to that newsletter [here]({{ site.url }}/newsletter/).*

 ## Remembering Aidan Tam